-The life cycle of Toxocara canis, the largest and most common roundworm in dogs, is very complex.
-It has features which guarantee that infection is passed from generation to generation and a full understanding of the life cycle is required before roundworms can be adequately controlled.
+The lifecycle of Toxocara Canis, the largest and most common roundworm in dogs, is very complex.
+It has features that guarantee that infection is passed from generation to generation and a full understanding of the life cycle is required before roundworms can be adequately controlled.

 The first method of infection is by a small puppy in an infected environment swallowing an infective egg.
 Eggs survive for a long time in the environment and many thousands are shed daily by an adult female worm.

-The egg hatches in the puppy’s intestine and the larvae immediately burrows through the intestinal wall to reach the liver.
+The egg hatches in the puppy’s intestine and the larvae immediately burrow through the intestinal wall to reach the liver.